thanosmoschou/thanosmoschou/README.md

 # 👋 Hi, I’m Thanos

-- 👨‍🎓 I'm studying Applied Informatics in University of Macedonia
+- 👨‍🎓 I'm studying Applied Informatics at University of Macedonia
 - 👀 I’m interested in Software Development and Security

 ### 🔥 My Stats: